Thames Path

 It really doesn’t matter.
 Most people start at the source and make their way downstream which has the dramatic finale of London.
 There is a minor advantage of walking eastwards with the prevailing winds behind you.
 And, technically, its downhill, although the average gradient is negligible.
 But there is something equally satisfying about walking upstream and see the river gradually getting smaller until it becomes a trickle.
 Whichever way you decide, we can support you.

 For much of the section in London you have the choice of which river bank to walk on.
-Generally speaking, the north bank contains more of the familiar landmarks: the Houses of Parliament, St Paul’s Cathedral, Tower of London to name a few.
+Generally speaking, the left bank contains more of the familiar landmarks: the Houses of Parliament, St Paul’s Cathedral, Tower of London to name a few.
 Unless you are planning on visiting any of these attractions, we would therefore recommend walking on the south bank which gives the best view.

 Note that we used the words north and south bank.
 The river generally runs east to west but, as everyone knows, makes some big loops so, at times, also runs north and south.
 Therefore north bank and south bank can be quite confusing.
 On our route planner we use right bank and left bank: the right bank being the side of the bank that is on the right when walking downstream.